 The motherboard is where everything comes together.
 Generally speaking, a standard option should suffice, but choose something that has enough PCI-E slots for the number of GPUs you’re planning to hook up.
 Even if you’re starting with one video card, choose a motherboard with three slots — which allows you to expand in the future.

 The Hardware That’s Not So Important

-If you’re going to prioritise your purchases, save the bulk of your cash for the GPU, the motherboard and the power supply.
-You will need a few other things to get started, but you can probably afford to economise on these items.
+If you’re going to prioritize your purchases, save the bulk of your cash for the GPU, the motherboard, and the power supply.
+You will need a few other things to get started, but you can probably afford to economize on these items.

 CPU — In terms of coin mining, a CPU will do nothing other than run the operating system.

 Casing — As there is a lot of heat emitted during the mining process, it’s usually best to keep casing to a minimum.
 However, you will need a basic rig.

 Hard drive — The only job a hard drive has is to run the OS, so an entry-level, second-hand one should suffice.

 RAM — Mining doesn’t rely heavily on RAM, so don’t spend a fortune.
 The RAM in the latest computers is more than enough.

 Constructing Your Crypto Coin Mining Rig

 If you have a basic understanding of how computers are put together, you should be able to construct the rig yourself — albeit with a video tutorial by your side.